alalaiwat-m/alalaiwat-m/README.md

 ## Hi, this is Mohamed Alalaiwat 👋

-A application developer who spends his free time reading and watching youtube videos about programming.
+A application developer who spends his free time reading books and watching youtube videos about programming.

 As a developer, i enjoy refactoring code till there is no place for improvement.
 Mostly I work with dotnet and javascript.